tgstation/tgstation/.github/CONTRIBUTING.md

 #undef OUR_OFF_OVERLAY
 #undef OUR_BROKEN_OVERLAY
 ```
-Storing these in a flat (non-assoicated) list saves on memory, and using defines to reference locations in the list saves cpu time searching the list.
+Storing these in a flat (non-associated) list saves on memory, and using defines to reference locations in the list saves CPU time searching the list.

-Also Good:
+Also good:
 ```dm
 /obj/machine/update_overlays(var/blah)
 	var/static/on_overlay = iconstate2appearance(overlay_icon, "on")